saveoursecrets/sdk/OVERVIEW.md

 The owner can then split the private key used to encrypt the recovery pack and distribute it to members of the recovery group.

+## Executor

+The executor is a member of the recovery group that is authorized to perform the final decryption of the account owner's data.

 See SOCIAL-RECOVERY.md for more information on the social recovery protocol.